That '70s Show: In other media

+Home media and streaming

-Home mediaThat '70s Show was released on DVD in Regions 1, 2 and 4 by 20th Century Fox Home Entertainment at an increment of two seasons per year between 2004 and 2008 and a complete series release on October 14, 2008.
+That '70s Show was released on DVD in Regions 1, 2 and 4 by 20th Century Fox Home Entertainment at an increment of two seasons per year between 2004 and 2008 and a complete series release on October 14, 2008.
 Mill Creek Entertainment released all eight seasons between 2011–2013 and released a complete series set on May 14, 2013.

 On March 6, 2012, Mill Creek released the first season on Blu-ray and season two on October 16, 2012.
 On November 3, 2015, Mill Creek Entertainment released That '70s Show The Complete Series on Blu-ray 1080p, featuring all 200 episodes from the series, presented digitally remastered in High Definition from the original film negatives for optimum sound and video quality and for superior home entertainment Blu-ray presentation with remastered 5.1 DTS-HD Master Audio surround sound and 16:9 widescreen aspect ratio.

+In 2019, Rupert Murdoch sold most of 21st Century Fox's film and television assets to Disney, but That '70s Show was not included as part of the sale, as the show's underlying rights were with production company Carsey-Werner.
+That same year, a sublicensing deal for the show with streamer Netflix ended in the United States, with the deal ending globally in 2020.
+In 2022, Carsey-Werner sublicensed it to NBCUniversal's streaming service Peacock.